kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

      - A scale_delay_timer is started with the pod's `scaleDownGracePeriodSeconds` as its duration.
      - The new cpuset is saved in preAssignments, and both the preAssignments and the time at which the cpuset may be applied are recorded in the CPU manager checkpoint (see [Kubelet Restart](#kubelet-restart)).

-   When a container scales up (If the CPU number of assignments in checkpoint <= CPU request and limit for the container in Pod Spec), after reallocating the new cpuset:
+   When a container scales up (if the CPU number of assignments in the checkpoint <= CPU request and limit for the container in the pod spec), after reallocating the new cpuset:
    - The added_CPUs (new cpuset - assignments in checkpoint) are removed from the defaultCPUset.
    - The container's assignments are updated.
    - CPU manager checkpoint is updated immediately with new assignments and defaultCPUSet.